 That said, the Vitamin C may help counteract potentially negative effects of the nitrate and reduce cellular damage during exercise, so I was glad to see it in the mix.

 Most of the main ingredients are present in large amounts.
-The 150 milligrams of caffeine is a solid dose, the 1.6 grams of beta alanine has been shown in a few studies to boost endurance, and the creatine nitrate, while not a great source of creatine, does provide a good hit of nitrate.
+The 150 milligrams of caffeine is on the lower side — plenty of pre workouts contain over 200 and sometimes up to 350 milligrams, which would be the amount you’d find in about 3 small cups of coffee.
+But the 1.6 grams of beta alanine has been shown in a few studies to slightly boost endurance, and the creatine nitrate, while not a great source of creatine, does provide a hit of nitrate.
 The nitrate converts to nitric oxide, which has been linked to improved blood flow and muscle pumps.
+Learn more in our guide to pre workout nitrates.

 However the product isn’t without problems.
 I’m never a fan of proprietary blends like the Explosive Energy Blend.
 It has tyrosine, which acts a little like a stimulant and might improve focus, and the theacrine also acts like caffeine.
 However, I don’t know how much of these ingredients are present because it’s a proprietary blend.